 Density

-Density provides information about the concentration of particles and molecules or how tightly they are packed within a given volume.
-It is defined as the mass per unit volume of a material.
-It is given by;
+Density indicates how closely packed the particles of a material are.
+It is defined as the mass per unit volume of the material.

 Ductility

-The ductility of a material is defined as the ability of the material to be drawn into a thin wire.
-The ductility of a material indicates the degree to which a material can sustain plastic deformation under tensile stress before failure.
+Ductility is the ability of a material to be drawn into thin wires.
+It indicates the extent to which a material can undergo plastic deformation under tensile stress before failure.

 Malleability